-According to the Federal Ministry of Land, Housing and Urban Development, a Certificate of Occupancy is an instrument of title issued by an authorized government office evidencing the right to occupy and use a specific piece of land described in the document together with the survey description of the location under certain terms of contract.
+According to the Federal Ministry of Land, Housing and Urban Development, a Certificate of Occupancy is a land title issued by the government to show that a landowner has the right to occupy and use the said piece of land under certain terms of the contract.

-Certificate of Occupancy confers on the holder of the land the right to occupy it for 99 years having in mind that the Land Use Act 1978 made the state the custodian of land in Nigeria.
-This document describes whether or not the property can be used for residential, commercial or mixed development.
+By law (the Land Use Act 1978), all land in Nigeria belongs to the government.
+Through the issuance of the Certificate of Occupancy, the government confers on the holder of the land the right to occupy it for 99 years.
+The document describes whether or not the holder can use the property for residential, commercial, or mixed development.

 Procedure for Obtaining Certificate of Occupancy

 - You have to verify that the landed property in question is not under government acquisition;